dkosmari/System-Font-Replacer/README.md

 Simply put your `.bps` patches in `SD:/wiiu/fonts/`, and run the Helper app.
 It will then automatically convert all `.bps` patches in that folder into `.ttf` fonts.

+## Building

+This project uses submodules, so make sure you clone the source with submodules.

+ - with Mercurial: `hg clone https://github.com/dkosmari/System-Font-Replacer.git`

+ - with git: `git clone https://github.com/dkosmari/System-Font-Replacer.git --recurse-submodules`

+### Build steps:

+If you obtained the source from a release tarball, you can skip step 0.

+0. `./bootstrap`

+1. `./configure --host=powerpc-eabi CXXFLAGS="-Os -ffunction-sections -fdata-sections"`

+2. `make`

+After this, you can copy the `.wps` file into the Aroma plugins folder manually, or type `make wiiu-install`.